 Faculty and student involvement in research is a distinguishing characteristic of New Mexico Tech.
-The Office of Research places a special emphasis on encouraging interdisciplinary and collaborative work and not only provides financial support, but also promotes research through professional and technical expertise, services, and facilities.
+The Research Division encourages research throughout Tech in many ways.
+The Division places a special emphasis on encouraging interdisciplinary and collaborative work and not only provides financial support, but also promotes research through professional and technical expertise, services, and facilities.

-The main state-supported research component of the Office of Research is the Geophysical Research Center (GRC).
+The main state-supported research component is the Geophysical Research Center (GRC).
 The GRC supports research in atmospheric physics and chemistry, air quality, seismology, and groundwater hydrology.
 The Langmuir Laboratory for Atmospheric Research (part of the GRC), located in the nearby Magdalena Mountains, is an internationally recognized facility for research in lightning, cloud physics, and water chemistry.
-Additionally, the Incorporated Research Institutions for Seismology (IRIS) is operated in coordination with the GRC and the Tech Geophysics program.
+The Incorporated Research Institutions for Seismology (IRIS) is operated in coordination with the GRC and the Tech Geophysics program.
+The GRC also supports numerous cloud physics radar facilities, and a Schweitzer aircraft for in-situ measurements of thunderstorms.
 Through the GRC, a number of faculty, graduate students, and undergraduate students are supported in their research.

-Additional research activities and facilities directly sponsored and supported by the Office of Research include an astronomical observatory in the Magdalena Mountains and astronomical research on campus in cooperation with the National Radio Astronomy Observatory.
+Additional research activities and facilities directly sponsored and supported by R&ED include an astronomical observatory in the Magdalena Mountains and astronomical research on campus in cooperation with the National Radio Astronomy Observatory.

-The Office of Research is Tech's central link for information about potential funding sources and program guidelines for sponsoring agencies.
-Other services include a machine shop equipped for specialized research projects, a corporation equipment and maintenance yard, Tech's hazardous waste, safety office, Institutional Review Board for Human Subjects Research and a Research Compliance Office.
+The Research Office is Tech's central link for information about potential funding sources and program guidelines for sponsoring agencies.
+Other Research services include a machine shop equipped for specialized research projects, a Makers Space, a corporation equipment and maintenance yard, and Tech's hazardous waste and safety office.
 These groups and the administrative office staff, are available to assist researchers, as well as the entire Tech community.
+Research contributes to New Mexico's growth in the area of technology by cooperating with industry and governmental agencies to move new ideas and discoveries from the academic laboratory into the marketplace.